jahjam/dreamingOfSoy/README.md

 - 👀 I’m interested in songwriting and coding.
 - 🌱 I’m currently practicing JavaScript and learning advanced CSS.
 - 💞️ I’m looking to collaborate on coding projects that matter.
-- 📫 How to reach me at dreamingofsoy@gmail.com.
+- 📫 Reach me at dreamingofsoy@gmail.com.

 <!---
 dreamingOfSoy/dreamingOfSoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.